learningcicd/github-actions-goat-test/Forensically Reconstruct An Incident Post-Compromise.md

-# Detect File Tampering
+# Forensically Reconstruct An Incident Post-Compromise

+## Introduction
+In this type of vulnerability, an actor with `write` permission can exfiltration of sensitive information and once the workflow runs they delete it to remove the evidance.

 ## Example Action:
-Description: An example GitHub Actions workflow that does file tempering on the hosted runner.
+Description: An example GitHub Actions workflow that does upload sensitive information like GITHUB_TOKEN to attacker.com.

 ```
-name: "Hosted: File Monitoring with Harden-Runner"
+name: "Hosted: Network Monitoring with Harden-Runner"
 on:
   workflow_dispatch:

 jobs:
   build:
     runs-on: ubuntu-latest